Skip to main content

 VBA to DLL - How VBA Compilation Works

-VBA Padlock compiles your VBA macros into native 32-bit and 64-bit Windows DLLs.
-The original source code is replaced by bytecode that cannot be decompiled.
+VBA Padlock extracts your VBA macros and compiles them into native 32-bit and 64-bit Windows DLLs.
+In the protected copy, your source code is replaced by bytecode that cannot be decompiled.

 What Is VBA to DLL Compilation?